codyjk/ChessGPT/README.md

 Enter your move:
 ```

-## Validating that the model actually works
+## Quick way of validating that the model actually works

 A quick way to validate that the model works is to use a small dataset of ~100,000 games with small hyperperameters, like the example shown above.